byCedric/Hue-P/PRIVACY.md

 # Privacy Policy

-This privacy policy governs your use of the software application Gray One (“Application”) for mobile devices that was created by Cedric van Putten.
+This privacy policy governs your use of the software application Hue-P (“Application”) for mobile devices that was created by Cedric van Putten.
 Please read this policy and our Mobile Terms and Conditions carefully; by using the App you confirm to have understood and agreed to them.

 ## What information does the Application obtain and how is it used?